 I always like to tell our incoming students that their undergraduate degree is their first real job: that whatever path in life they subsequently follow, the CV they will use every time they apply for a new position will always mention the fact that they completed their undergraduate studies at the University of Ottawa.
 What I hope – and I believe this hope is shared by the overwhelming majority of professors and staff in the Faculty – is that our students in the Faculty of Social Sciences will find that their studies are not merely personally rewarding, but also intellectually transformative.
 Pursuing an undergraduate education leads to the acquisition of knowledge, and also to the development of personal values, to the development of skills that help new graduates land paid employment and that also help our alumni succeed in the workplace twenty years after completing their degree.

 We ask our students to invest themselves in their studies; in return, we work hard to offer a rich learning environment, with opportunities to take courses on a huge variety of different topics, with a mix of large lecture halls and small classroom environments, seminars, international study opportunities, as well as more practicum-type classes where students learn by getting involved in research projects on campus, or undertaking placements in the community.
 Students’ lives are enriched by the diverse student body, which includes students from all Canadian provinces, from large cities and from small towns, from First Nations communities that have been established in this land for thousands of years, as well as by contact with international students who arrived in Ottawa only very recently.

 Our undergraduates have countless opportunities to participate in clubs, sports, and other activities organized by their student associations.
 And, of course, we are so very fortunate to be able to offer our students the opportunity to study in both official languages.

 The Faculty of Social Sciences is a pretty amazing place.
 Welcome to our community!

-The term of office is three years.
+The term of office is normally five years.